 A new progress subtask was introduced this year with the objective of measuring system progress on a set of 20 fixed topics.
 As a result, this year systems were allowed to submit results for 30 query topics (see Appendix A for the complete list) to be evaluated in 2019 and additional results for 20 common topics (not evaluated in 2019) that will be fixed for three years (2019-2021).
-Next year in 2020 the evaluated progress runs can measure their system progress against two years (2019-2020) while in 2021 they can measure their progress against three years.
+Next year in 2020 NIST will evaluate progress runs submitted in 2019 and 2020 so that systems can measure their progress against two years (2019-2020) while in 2021 they can measure their progress against three years.